semanticmx/html5_082021/cap4-canvas/README.md

         style="border:1px dotted">
     </canvas>
 ```
-note: The border style is not necessary, is only used as a reference.
+*note: The borders are not necessary, their purpose is as a reference.*

-After that we can select the canvas element in our .js file:
+After we create the canvas tag and specify the size of it, we can select the canvas element in our .js file:
 ```
 var a_canvas=document.getElementById("a");
 ```